|Movie Title/Year and Brief Scene Description|

 [Note: The reshot audience-pleasing ending was not the original one which had the victimized husband being led away after being arrested by police on suspicion of murder, and the scorned pregnant woman committing suicide with a knife (with Dan's fingerprints on it) while dressed in white, to the tune of "Madame Butterfly."]

-Director James Foley's psycho-thriller was an effective film, with a plot similar to Fatal Attraction (1987) - featuring an obsessive stalker (and the death - beheading - of a family pet - a German Shepherd in this case named Kaiser) - but couched in the form of a major parent-teen rebellion.
+Director James Foley's psycho-thriller was an effective film, with a plot similar to Fatal Attraction (1987) - featuring a jealous boyfriend - actually an obsessive stalker - but couched in the form of a major parent-teen rebellion.